Four House Members are Violating Federal Ethics Laws With Missing Financial Disclosures

 On May 15, Hoyle requested a 60-day extension, which pushed her deadline to July 14.
 Hoyle, a Democrat, could have requested another 30-day extension, but she did not, according to records from the House clerk’s website.

-Following publication of this article, Catherine White, a spokesperson for Hoyle, said the congresswoman’s disclosure will be submitted no later than Sept.
+Catherine White, a spokesperson for Hoyle, said the congresswoman’s disclosure will be submitted no later than Sept.
 12.

-In a brief interview Wednesday at the U.S. Capitol, Nehls told NOTUS he filed his 2024 disclosure that very day and denied he did anything wrong.
+In a brief interview Wednesday at the U.S. Capitol, Nehls told NOTUS he filed his 2024 disclosure that day and denied he did anything wrong.

-“The guy that files it for me left his practice and joined another practice,” Nehls said in explaining the delay to NOTUS.
+“The guy that files it for me left his practice and joined another practice,” Nehls said, explaining the delay to NOTUS.
 “I’m not in violation of anything.
 Now, they say if you wouldn’t have had it in by the 15th I guess they could fine you a couple hundred bucks?”

 Nehls also denied that his disclosure was late.